na-na-hi/renget/archive/lcbguide.md

 The pity, called "Yisang [Ideality]", is industry standard at 200 single rolls, or 20 ten rolls.
 You get 1 Ideality (pity) point per roll.
 Once you hit 200 Ideality on a rateup banner, you can exchange it for one 000 Identity or E.G.O on the banner.
 Pity is not shared between banners.

 **6. Battle Pass**
-The Battle Pass is the best thing to buy by far.
+The Battle Pass (BP) is the best thing to buy by far.
 The current Battle Pass price is $11.
 When a new Season begins a new Battle Pass is introduced with it.
-You can check the duration of the current Season on the Battle Pass page.
+You can check the duration of the current Season/Battle Pass on the Battle Pass page.
 The Battle Pass has a free track and a paid track.

 You level the BP by completing missions and going through Mirror Dungeons.
 The rewards from the BP include Lunacy, E.G.O, Thread, Egoshards, XP Tickets, Enkephalin Boxes and Battle Announcers.
 Leveling the BP past 60 gives you Nominable Egoshard Crates.
 This is arguably the best reason to buy the BP.
 You earn 1 per level without the BP, and 3 if you have bought the BP.
 The significance of this is elaborated on in the Farming section.